Green roof: Egypt

 In Egypt, soil-less agriculture is used to grow plants on the roofs of buildings.
 No soil is placed directly on the roof itself, thus eliminating the need for an insulating layer; instead, plants are grown on wooden tables.
 Vegetables and fruit are the most popular candidates, providing a fresh, healthy source of food that is free from pesticides.

-A more advanced method, (aquaponics), being used experimentally in Egypt, is farming fish next to plants in a closed cycle.
+A more advanced method, aquaponics, being used experimentally in Egypt, is farming fish next to plants in a closed cycle.
 This allows the plants to benefit from the ammonia excreted by the fish, helping the plants to grow better and at the same time eliminating the need for changing the water for the fish, because the plants help to keep it clean by absorbing the ammonia.
 The fish also get some nutrients from the roots of the plants.

 Finland

 In Finland, green roofs are still scarce.
 Some experimental green roofs have been built in big cities.
 However, the capital city of Helsinki has published guidelines for enhancing the building of green roofs in the city.
-There is on-going research on the topic as the conditions in the southern Europe are very different from those in the north and knowledge acquired there can't be directly applied to colder climates.
-The fifth dimension – Green roofs and walls in urban areas -research program aims to produce high-level scientific and broadly applicable knowledge on optimal green roof and -wall solutions in Finland.
+There is ongoing research on the topic as the conditions in southern Europe are very different from those in the north and knowledge acquired there cannot be directly applied to colder climates.
+The fifth dimension – Green roofs and walls in urban areas -research program aims to produce high-level scientific and broadly applicable knowledge on optimal green roof and wall solutions in Finland.